 ‘’Bodybuilding offers a ready metaphor for personal transformation, and the film embraces it, showing how exhibiting one’s strength, after years of privately embodied pain, can be freeing—even euphoric. ‘’

-- R. L. Lipstein newyorker.com [1]
+- R. L. Lipstein, Newyorker.com

-But it goes beyond bodybuilding and expands on gender, compassion, and humanity.
+This documentary not only showcases transgender physical prowess but also illuminates the social challenges and triumphs encountered.
+It goes beyond bodybuilding and expands on gender, compassion, and humanity.

 12. A Skin So Soft (2017)